-The Day Kamala Harris Chose To Announce Her Run For President Holds So Much Historical Significance
+Why The Day Kamala Harris Chose To Announce Her Candidacy Is So Historically Significant

 The latest Democrat to throw her hat into the ring for the 2020 presidential nomination did so in a way that underscores the historical significance of her candidacy — namely that she would be the first black woman ever to be nominated for president by a major political party.
 Sen. Kamala Harris announced her run on Martin Luther King, Jr. Day, paying homage to that fact.